asreview/asreview-covid19/README.md

 All versions are archived on [Zenodo](https://doi.org/10.5281/zenodo.3715505).

 ## COVID19 preprints dataset
 The [COVID19 preprints dataset](https://github.com/nicholasmfraser/covid19_preprints) is created by [Nicholas Fraser](https://github.com/nicholasmfraser) and [Bianca Kramer](https://github.com/bmkramer), by collecting metadata of COVID19-related preprints from over 15 preprint servers with DOIs registered with Crossref or DataCite, and from arXiv.
+The dataset contains metadata of 7K preprints on COVID-19 and coronavirus-related research.
+The COVID19 preprints dataset is updated weekly.

 The most recent version of the dataset can be downloaded here (csv):
 [https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv](https://github.com/nicholasmfraser/covid19_preprints/blob/master/data/covid19_preprints.csv).